PreschoolKindergartenFirst Grade

 The Anatomy of a Fort: Deconstructing the Genius of Play

-It is a child's first act of architecture.
-With nothing more than couch cushions and a wild imagination, they create a structure, a space, a world entirely their own.
-To our adult eyes, it’s a temporary mess.
-To them, it's a castle, a spaceship, a secret cave.
-The pillow fort is a universal rite of passage, but it's also one of the most profound, multi-layered learning experiences in all of childhood.
+A child’s first act of “architecture” is their way of making sense of the world.
+With couch cushions and a wild imagination, they create a structure, a space, and a whole world that makes sense to them.
+To adults, it’s temporary chaos.
+To them, it’s a castle, a spaceship, a secret cave.
+The pillow fort is a universal rite of passage, and it’s also one of the most profound, multi-layered learning experiences in all of childhood.

-We often focus on 'educational' toys and structured activities, but we overlook the genius happening right in the middle of our living rooms.
-It's time to put on our scientist goggles and deconstruct this amazing phenomenon.
-Let's explore the 'Anatomy of a Fort' and reveal the incredible developmental work happening inside that beautiful, beautiful mess.
+We often focus on “educational” toys and structured activities, but we miss the genius happening right in the middle of our living rooms.
+It’s time to put on our scientist goggles and deconstruct this amazing phenomenon.
+Let’s explore the 'Anatomy of a Fort' and notice the incredible developmental work happening inside that beautiful, beautiful mess.

 Play is the work of the child.- Maria Montessori